New York's 47th State Assembly district

 New York's 47th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat William Colton since 1997.

 Geography

+2020s

+District 47 is in Brooklyn.
+It comprises most of Gravesend, and portions of Bath Beach and Bensonhurst.

+The district overlaps (partially) with New York's 8th, 9th and 11th congressional districts, the 17th, 22nd, 23rd and 26th districts of the New York State Senate, and the 38th, 43rd, 47th, 48th and 50th districts of the New York City Council.

+2010s

 District 47 is in Brooklyn.
 It comprises Bath Beach, Bensonhurst, Gravesend, Dyker Heights and portions of Midwood.